prettier/prettier/commands.md

 declare function align(n: number | string, doc: Doc): Doc;
 ```

-This is similar to `indent` but it increases the level of indentation by a fixed number or a string.
+Increase the indentation by a fixed number of spaces or a string.
+A variant of `indent`.

-Trailing alignments in indentation are still spaces, but middle ones are transformed into one tab per `align` when `useTabs` enabled.
-If it's using in a whitespace-sensitive language, e.g. markdown, you should use `n` with string value to force print it.
+When `useTabs` is enabled, trailing alignments in indentation are still spaces, but middle ones are transformed one tab per `align`.
+In a whitespace-sensitive context, e.g. Markdown, you should pass spaces as a string value to prevent their replacement with tabs.

 For example: